Tesla, Inc.: Fires

+Autopilot crashes

 A Model S driver died in a collision with a tractor-trailer in 2016, while the vehicle was in Autopilot mode; the driver is believed to be the first person to have died in a Tesla vehicle in Autopilot.
 The NHTSA investigated the accident but found no safety-related defect trend.
 In March 2018, a driver of a Tesla Model X was killed in a crash.
 Investigators say that the driver of the vehicle had his car in 'self-driving' mode and was using his phone to play games when the vehicle collided with the barrier in the middle of the freeway.
 Through investigation, the NTSB found that the Tesla malfunctioned due to the system being confused by an exit on the freeway.

 According to a document released in June 2021, the NHTSA has initiated at least 30 investigations into Tesla crashes that were believed to involve the use of Autopilot, with some involving fatalities.
 In early September 2021, the NHTSA updated the list with an additional fatality incident and ordered Tesla to hand over all extensive data pertaining to US cars with Autopilot to determine if there is a safety defect that leads Tesla cars to collide with first-responder vehicles.
 In late September 2021, Tesla released an over-the-air software update to detect emergency lights at night.
 In October 2021, the NHTSA asked Tesla why it did not issue a recall when it sent out that update.
 In June 2022, the NHTSA said it would expand its probe, extending it to 830,000 cars from all current Tesla models.
-The probe will be moved up from the Preliminary Evaluation level to the Engineering Analysis one.
+The probe was moved up from the Preliminary Evaluation level to Engineering Analysis.
 The regulator cited the reason for the expansion as the need to "explore the degree to which Autopilot and associated Tesla systems may exacerbate human factors or behavioral safety risks by undermining the effectiveness of the driver's supervision."

 A safety test conducted by the Dawn Project in August 2022 demonstrated that a test driver using the beta version of Full Self-Driving repeatedly hit a child-sized mannequin in its path, but there has been controversy over its conclusions.
-Several Tesla fans responded by conducting their own, independent tests using children; NHTSA released a statement warning against the practice.
+Several Tesla owners responded by conducting their own, independent tests using children; NHTSA released a statement warning against the practice.

+In 2025, the California DMV filed a lawsuit against Tesla, claiming it had misled drivers about its vehicles' self-driving capabilities.
+The DMV sought to suspend Tesla's sales and manufacturing in the state of California for a minimum of 30 days.